-New development will be required to demonstrate that it meets each of the following criteria:
+New development will be required to demonstrate that it:

-- Shows a clear understanding of the form and character of the district's built and natural environment, complementing and enhancing the existing area. - Protects and where possible enhances the district's distinctive rural landscape, natural environment and biodiversity. - Reflects the existing street scene through use of appropriate scale, mass, form, layout, high quality architectural design and use of materials. - Optimises the potential use of the site and avoids overlooking. - Protects the amenity of existing residents and business occupiers and provides an acceptable amenity for future occupiers. - Uses quality materials which complement or enhance local surroundings - Protects features and characteristics of local importance. - Provides adequate space for the storage, collection and recycling of waste. - Can be easily accessed and used by all, regardless of age and disability. - Incorporates appropriate crime prevention measures.
+- 1. Shows a clear understanding of the form and character of the district's built and natural environment, complementing and enhancing the existing area - 2.
+Protects and where possible enhances the district's distinctive rural landscape, natural environment and biodiversity - 3.
+Reflects the existing street scene through use of appropriate scale, mass, form, layout, high quality architectural design and use of materials - 4.
+Optimises the potential use of the site and avoids overlooking - 5.
+Protects the amenity of existing residents and business occupiers and provides an acceptable amenity for future occupiers - 6.
+Uses quality materials which complement or enhance local surroundings - 7.
+Protects features and characteristics of local importance - 8.
+Provides adequate space for the storage, collection and recycling of waste - 9.
+Can be easily accessed and used by all, regardless of age and disability - 10.
+Incorporates appropriate crime prevention measures